vdorie/npci/README.md

 ## WARNING

 **This package is experimental and not supported.
-To fit a non-parametric model for causal inference, use [bartCause](https://github.com/vdorie/bartCause) intead.**
+To fit a non-parametric model for causal inference, use [bartCause](https://github.com/vdorie/bartCause) instead.**

 ## Prequisites